Frequently Asked Questions

 Do You Have Special Programming and Events?

-The Market hosts yoga and other exercise sessions, children’s arts-and-crafts activities, cooking demonstrations, live music performances, and many other great events big and small throughout the Spring, Summer, and Fall.
+Due to COVID-19 restrictions in 2021, we had only a handful of live music & arts events.
+Previously, the Market hosted yoga and other exercise sessions, children’s arts-and-crafts activities, cooking demonstrations, live music performances, and many other great events big and small throughout the Spring, Summer, and Fall.
 Check out our Events Calendar for more info!

 Do You Accept SNAP/EBT and WIC?